sharontherese/latin-mass-funeral/content/Resources/the-mass.md

 +++
 ## About

 These are a scattershot collection of resources on and about the _Latin Mass_.
+They range from missals to books to blog posts to pamphlets.
 As a place to start, below is the text that I wrote to include in my wedding program.
 You are welcome to reuse it, if you show attribution:

 > What you will see today is a wedding service, followed by an older form of the Catholic mass that was universally celebrated until the Second Vatican Council.
 The key differences are the language, the order of events, and the music.
 >